Federal vs. Private Student Loans: What’s the Difference?

 If you're considering a federal student loan, be sure to consider both the benefits and drawbacks before you apply.

-• Federal student loans have several loan forgiveness programs available
+• Several loan forgiveness programs available

-• Federal student loans have origination fees, which are charged upfront
+• Origination fees, which are charged upfront

 • Interest rates are set by the government, and can’t go lower based on your credit profile